2018 Bentley Mulsanne

 A personalized keyless entry system allows multiple pre-programmed configurations and automatically sets radio stations, phone book, seat (including ventilation and massage modes, both front and rear), steering column and seatbelt settings and even the electrically operated rear-seat blinds for side and rear windows.

 The keyless system also operates with the chrome door handles which incorporate touch points to initiate communication with the key for verification and entry.
-The Mulsanne also features keyless start, having a stop/start button on the center console.
+The Mulsanne also features keyless start.

-As the flagship of Bentley's lineup, the Mulsanne competes against prestigious fulls-size ultra-luxury sedans like the Rolls-Royce Phantom and the Maybach 57, while the Aston Martin Rapide is also option for those willing to trade some cabin space for achingly beautiful styling.
+As the flagship of Bentley's lineup, the Mulsanne competes against prestigious fulls-size ultra-luxury sedans like the Rolls-Royce Phantom, while the Aston Martin Rapide S is also an option for those willing to trade some cabin space for achingly beautiful styling.